 TPWD Game Wardens are supporting the counties of Gray, Roberts, and Hemphill.
 Game Wardens are providing support with the mandatory evacuation of the town of Canadian.
-TPWD is assisting with security and roadblocks with DPS.
+TPWD is coordinating with DPS with security and roadblocks.
 TPWD will maintain contact with local and state partners within the affected areas.